 There are 2 types: Green Car (first-class seat) or Ordinary Car pass, each of which allows you to travel for 7, 14, or 21 days.
 It can save you a lot of money if you’re planning to travel across Japan.

 The catch is…JR Pass must be purchased outside of Japan before your departure.
 You can buy the pass online through an official distributor, such as Japan Rail Pass or JRPass.
-Or, from a local travel agency (check this list if you’re from Canada).
+Or, from a local travel agency.
 After you place your order, you will receive an Exchange Order, which will allow you to exchange for the actual ticket in Japan.

 However, there are 2 situations where buying a JR Pass is not worth it: